 When I started college, I was a mechanical engineering major.
 I wanted to invent and design.
 After a couple years, the artist inside of me decided that engineering school was way more math and science than I anticipated, and I wanted to do something where I could help people more directly.
 I switched majors to pre-physical therapy and it was through volunteering in PT that I was exposed to prosthetics and orthotics.
 I realized that this was a career where I could apply engineering design to build devices that directly help people to regain mobility and function in their lives.

 Fast forward a few years, and tack on quite a few student loans, and I started working my first job as a resident, excited to apply my knowledge in the real world.
 That was twenty years ago.
 Man, saying that makes me feel old!
 Since then, I’ve had eight residents working with me.
 Though verbalizing “how’s and why’s” to my residents, these teaching efforts have given me insight into my own ways of doing things that, in retrospect, have made me a better practitioner.
 We get a lot of applicants for residents that we have to turn down, and I regret having to tell potential residents that we do not have openings.
 I get it.
-Denver is a desirable place to live.
+Denver, CO is a desirable place to live.
 When I applied for residencies, I wanted to move to the Washington D.C. area.
 I called and emailed every business there and followed up over the course of two years.
 During that time, nothing became available, at which point I was done with my residencies and ready to take board exams.